monora/finanzen-fundamentals/README.md

 Finanzen-Fundamentals is a Python package that can be used to retrieve fundamentals of stocks.
 The data is fetched from [finanzen.net](https://www.finanzen.net), a German language financial news site.
 Note that the api is English but all data will be returned in German.

 # Installation
-The package will be hosted on PyPi very soon, so that you can install it via pip.
+You can easily install finanzen-fundamentals via pip: `pip install finanzen-fundamentals`

 If you choose to download the source code, make sure that you have the following dependencies installed:
 * requests
 * BeautifulSoup
+* lxml
-You can install both of them by running: `pip install requests BeautifulSoup`.
+You can install all of them by running: `pip install requests BeautifulSoup lxml`.

 # Usage
 ## Import